sevsepetjian/knowledge-base/categories/computer-science/algorithms-and-data-structures/the-algorithm-design-manual/01-introduction-to-algorithm-design.md

 Recursion is mathematical induction.
 You can use recursion to show induction in any given algorithm.
 Also summations are a good example of proving by induction.
 Both assume a base case, a general ability to create big things from smaller things.

 Modeling is the art of formulating your app in terms of precisely described, well understood problems.
-You can completely eliminate the need to implement an algorithim, if you properly model because you might find something that currently exists that you can use.
+You can completely eliminate the need to implement an algorithm, if you properly model because you might find something that currently exists that you can use.

 You must define the problem in terms of computing properties of common structures such as: